openqasm/openqasm/governance.md

 ### Past TSCs

+* On 26 June, 2024 Dor Israeli resigned and the TSC appointed Serwan Asaad to serve the remainder of Dor's term.

 * On 15 January, 2024 voting in the TSC election closed, resulting in the following changes in the composition of the TSC.
     * Incoming members